Accolades Roll In As Entertainment Icon Ajai-Lycett Clocks 80

 The event organized by the Committee of Relevant Art (CORA) under the aegis of its ArtHouse Forum, is its effort to mark the International Women’s Day to celebrate the icon who shattered ceilings for many Nigerian women in the entertainment industry, and forms the first of its scheduled quarterly event in 2021 to celebrate Ajai-Lycett’s career and contribution to her sex and society.

 In her keynote address at the event, President of the Lagos Chamber of Commerce and Industry LCCI, Toki Mabogunje noted that to be an octogenarian is a country where the life expectancy for females was 56 years is worth celebrating.
 She said shattering glasses is still a work in progress, and urged that women remain committed to closing the gender gap in public and private sectors of the Nigerian economy.
-Nigeria, she said, must empower the full potential of women and deploy strategic decision-making processes to achieve that, noting it is the only way to create greater opportunities for all.
+Nigeria, she said must empower the full potentials of women and deploy strategic decision-making processes to achieve that, noting it is the only way to creating greater opportunities for all.

 Responding to the theme of the event, ‘Woman: Now That The Glass Ceiling Has Been Shattered, What Next,‘ Educator, Noma Sodipo tasked women to carry other women along with them past the shattered and build support bases for one another.